Discovering Bolzano by bike

 Over forty kilometres of cycle routes link the city in all directions.
 All the tourist sites can be reached by bike.

-A series of routes, to and from the city allow you to immerse yourself in the stunning scenery of the beautiful Dolomite peaks and lush green valleys of Alto Adige.
+A series of routes, to and from the city allow you to immerse yourself in the stunning scenery of the beautiful Dolomite peaks and lush green valleys of South Tyrol.

 Trails in Bolzano